Activator::CreateInstance Method (Type, BindingFlags, Binder, array<Object>, CultureInfo)

 A combination of zero or more bit flags that affect the search for the type constructor.
 If bindingAttr is zero, a case-sensitive search for public constructors is conducted.

 An object that uses bindingAttr and args to seek and identify the type constructor.
-If binder is null, the default binder is used.
+If binder is nullptr, the default binder is used.

 A reference to the newly created object.

 type is an open generic type (that is, the ContainsGenericParameters property returns true).

 The assembly that contains type is a dynamic assembly that was created with AssemblyBuilderAccess::Save.